Multichannel television in the United States: Regulation

 In 1972, the Federal Communications Commission (FCC) established basic regulations for cable providers, including franchise and technical standards, and requiring them to register for a certificate of compliance before operation.

 The Cable Communications Policy Act of 1984, otherwise known as the Cable Act, enacted further policies for the regulation of cable systems.
 The act established standards for the operational standards and development of cable systems, and gave municipalities the authority to grant and renew cable system franchises based on compliance with them and stated plans for future development.
 It stated that cable systems should reflect the needs of local communities in order to provide "the widest possible diversity of information sources and services".
 It recommended that local and state authorities encourage the establishment of Public, educational, and government access networks.
-The act also prevented the FCC and states from regulating the cost of cable service if they had "effective competition" from a large number of unique broadcast services (however, all existing cable systems qualified under this criteria, which allowed them to raise their prices).
+The act also prevented the FCC and states from regulating the cost of cable service if they had "effective competition" from a large number of unique broadcast services (however, all existing cable systems qualified under this criterion, which allowed them to raise their prices).

 In 1992, Congress passed the Cable Television Consumer Protection and Competition Act that was designed to promote competition and consumer protection in the cable television industry.
 The act mandated that cable providers carry all local full-power or otherwise qualified broadcast television stations on their service.
 However, commercial stations have the option to opt-out of must-carry, and require financial compensation for their carriage instead.
 It also required cable networks operated by cable companies to offer their carriage to competing satellite providers at reasonable rates if they used satellites as part of their distribution path.
 The act also narrowed the standard required for prohibiting rate regulation, requiring the provider to serve less than 30% of their franchise area, or two unaffiliated providers, serving at least 50% of the area, serve at least 15% of the market.

 The Telecommunications Act of 1996 amended Section 602 (13) of the Communications Act of 1934 to define a "Multichannel video programming distributor" (MVPD) as "a person such as, but not limited to, a cable operator, a multichannel multipoint distribution service, a direct broadcast satellite service, or a television receive-only satellite program distributor, who makes available for purchase, by subscribers or customers, multiple channels of video programming", where a channel is defined as a "signaling path provided by a cable television system."

 Certain cable provider-owned regional sports networks worked around the program access rules by deliberately excluding satellites from their distribution path.
 This allowed them to restrict the carriage of these lucrative networks by competing providers, thus providing a selling point for their service.
 In 2010, the FCC removed this particular exception to the program access rules.
 The action was based on a complaint by AT&T that Cox Communications was unduly affecting the marketability of their services in San Diego, by not allowing them to carry the Cox-owned 4SD—the local rightsholder of San Diego Padres baseball.